GGebook smalllogo

 the kelvin scale

 Figure 5.
-The celcius scale based on the freezing and boiling points of water
+The celsius scale based on the freezing and boiling points of water

 Evaporation